lambyy/study_notes/python/learn.md

 `None` in Python is `nil` in Ruby, `null` in JS

-Lists
+Lists & Dictionaries
-  - similar to arrays, zero-indexed
+  - similar to arrays & hashes, zero-indexed
   - accessing an index which does not exist generates an exception
   - array concatenation is same as Ruby